Accident at Work Claim

 We know that a workplace injury can affect every part of your life.
 That’s why our solicitors are here to support you throughout your accident at work compensation claim, making the process as clear and straightforward as possible.

 When you first contact us, we’ll take the time to listen to your story and understand your circumstances.
-This helps us assess the strength of your claim and explain your options clearly, so you know exactly what to expect from the start.
+This helps us assess whether your employer failed in their duty to protect you, whether any Health and Safety Executive regulations were breached, and offer free legal advice.
+We'll determine the strength of your claim and explain your options clearly, so you know exactly what to expect from the start.

 At Switalskis, we believe in keeping things simple.
 We’ll guide you through each stage of the claims process, explaining legal matters in plain English and keeping you fully informed at all times.
 Our goal is to take away the stress and allow you to focus on your recovery, while we handle the legal side.